-On a levada walk high above Funchal, Madeira, my itchy travel feet are happy to be touching terra firma after a couple of rocky days crossing the Atlantic Ocean.
-The chance to get out and appreciate nature invigorates my spirit.
-And there’s plenty of nature to appreciate on Madeira.
+On a levada walk shore excursion, high above Funchal, Madeira, my itchy travel feet are happy to be touching terra firma after a couple of rocky days crossing the Atlantic Ocean on a Silversea spring cruise.

 This is our fourth visit to Madeira.
 Alan and I have enjoyed everything from a typical tour of the area around Funchal that included port tasting, to a four-wheel-drive in the countryside, to doing absolutely nothing except walking around on our own.

 Madeira, settled by the Portugese in 1419, isn’t known for tropical beaches, although there are some beautiful slivers of sand.
 Volcanic, rugged—the highest peak tops out at 6100 ft—and very green, the island’s many micro climates provide a variety of nature adventures for active boomer travelers.

 Alan and I have signed up for the Silversea cruise excursion, Walking Madeira’s Trails.
 The experience begins with a bus ride through the city before climbing up into the hills to the beginning of the walk at Levada Da Serra Do Faial.

 What is a levada, you may be asking?
 A levada is a canal, and there are over 200 of them on Madeira.
 The canals were built during the 19th century to divert water from the mountains to the agricultural terraces of Madeira.

 Did you know that there are forests on Madeira dating back to before the Ice Age?
 And that’s why, the laurel forest, known as Laurisilva of Madeira has earned a spot on the UNESCO World Heritage list.

 The four-hour mostly level walk on the levada path travels next to blooming spring flowers, terraced farms, towering oak trees and eucalyptus.
 Nearing the end of the approximately 5-mile walk, our group stops to rest on a shaded restaurant patio to enjoy a poncha, the traditional drink of Madiera made with rum, honey and lemon.

 But I did notice a number of pleasant looking homes that would make a good headquarters for a future visit to Funchal.
-After all, there are so many levadas left to walk.
+After all, there are so many Madeira levada walks we still need to experience.
 Perhaps we’ll try one of the recommendations from Julie Dawn Fox.